-Amended development standards may be approved, in accordance with Section 6.1083A. or B. below, upon finding that the amended development standards are in conformance with Section 6.1011 purpose, of the Environmentally Sensitive Lands Regulation, and in order to encourage sensitivity to site conditions and to provide flexibility in site planning.
+Amended development standards may be approved, in accordance with section 6.1083A. or B. below, in order to encourage sensitivity to site conditions and to provide flexibility in site planning.

 - A. Development Review Board Public Hearing process.
-The Development Review Board may approve amended development standards for the underlying zoning district concurrently with the preliminary plat approval subject to the following: - 1.
-Application and public hearing procedures of Section 1.900. - The existing zoning district and proposed use is for single-family dwellings. - 3.
+The development review board may approve amended development standards for the underlying zoning district concurrently with the preliminary plat approval subject to the following: - 1.
+Application and public hearing procedures of section 1.900. - 2.
+The existing zoning district and proposed use is for single-family dwellings. - 3.
 The base density in Table B has not been exceeded. - 4.
 The minimum area of the development is ten (10) gross acres. - 5.
 The minimum lot sizes may be reduced by no more than twenty-five (25) percent of the minimum lot size required in the underlying district. - 6.
 Minimum setbacks and minimum distance between buildings of the applicable zoning district requirements may be reduced by no more than twenty-five (25) percent.
 In no case shall the setback of a garage or carport that opens towards the street be less than twenty (20) feet from the back of curb, or when present, the back of sidewalk.
 The minimum side yard or rear yard, where the side or rear yard is adjacent to designated open space tracts may be reduced to five (5) feet.
-Setbacks on the perimeter of the development project shall be equal to or greater than those imposed by the existing zoning on parcels within fifty (50) feet of the perimeter of the development project.

-7. Minimum lot width may be reduced by no more than twenty-five (25) percent of the minimum lot width required in the underlying district.
-However, if the applicant can demonstrate that a flag lot design better achieves the purposes of the ESL Overlay District, flag lots with a minimum width of twenty (20) feet may be approved.
+Setbacks on the perimeter of the development project shall be equal to or greater than those imposed by the existing zoning on parcels within fifty (50) feet of the perimeter of the development project. - 7.
+Minimum lot width may be reduced by no more than twenty-five (25) percent of the minimum lot width required in the underlying district.
+However, I if the applicant can demonstrate that a flag lot design better achieves the purposes of the ESL Overlay District, flag lots with a minimum width of twenty (20) feet may be approved.

-GRAPHIC LINK:Flag Lots
+Flag Lots

 - 8. If the underlying zoning is R1-18, R1-10 R1-7 or R1-5, one (1) of the side yard setbacks may be zero (0), provided that the dwellings are constructed as single-family detached homes.
 The minimum distance between buildings is five (5) feet. - 9.
-The development must be served by public or private water and sanitary sewer facilities if the minimum lot sizes are less than sixty thousand (60,000) square feet. - 10.
+The development must be served by public or private water and sanitary sewer facilities if the minimum lot sizes are less than sixty thousand (60,000) square feet - 10.
 The amended development standards are approved concurrently with the preliminary plat. - 11.
 The required common open space is to be permanently maintained as natural open space as demonstrated in documents satisfactory to the City Attorney prior to the issuance of any permits. - 12.
-Demonstrate compliance with the design criteria stated in Section 6.205 for planned residential development. - Any modified standards for the development shall be recorded on the final plat. - 14.
-The applicant shall demonstrate to the satisfaction of the Development Review Board that the modifications better achieve the purposes of ESL in Section 6.1010 than the existing standards. - B. City Council Public Hearing Process.
-The City Council may approve amended development standards for the underlying zoning district which exceed the limitations in Section 6.1083A. pursuant to the following: - 1.
-Application and public hearing procedures of Section 1.600 and 1.700. - 2.
+Demonstrate compliance with the design criteria stated in section 6.205 for planned residential development. - 13.
+Any modified standards for the development shall be recorded on the final plat. - 14.
+The applicant shall demonstrate to the satisfaction of the development review board that the modifications better achieve the purposes of ESL in section 6.1010 than the existing standards. - B. City Council Public Hearing Process.
+The City Council may approve amended development standards for the underlying zoning district which exceed the limitations in section 6.1083A. pursuant to the following: - 1.
+Application and public hearing procedures of section 1.600 and 1.700. - 2.
 In reviewing such applications, the City Council shall compare the requested intensity and use to the environmental conditions and to the General Plan to determine the appropriateness of the amended development standards. - 3.
-The applicant shall demonstrate that the stated modifications better achieve the purposes of ESL regulations in Section 6.1011 than the existing zoning.
+The applicant shall demonstrate that the stated modifications better achieve the purposes of ESL regulations in section 7.810 than the existing zoning.